 Up until his big league debut, most people didn’t know Willians Astudillo existed.

 He wasn’t featured on any top prospect lists.
-In fact, most baseball writers totally overlooked him.
+In fact, most baseball writers completely overlooked him.

 And, even in his home country, where he spends his winters playing for the Caribes de Anzoategui in the Venezuelan Winter League, he’s not a well-known player among the small, loyal fan base.